 In a dark world of Voodoo, zombies, and ritualistic sacrifice, the Timekeepers must ensure a royal bloodline survives.
 Can Drake remove both literal and figurative chains to save both himself and a devout slave girl from a terrible fate?
 If he can’t summon the necessary courage, humanity could stand to lose one of its greatest leaders.

 Sharon Ledwith is the author of the middle-grade/YA time travel series, THE LAST TIMEKEEPERS, and the teen psychic mystery series, MYSTERIOUS TALES FROM FAIRY FALLS.
 When not writing, researching, or revising, she enjoys reading, exercising, anything arcane, and an occasional dram of scotch.
 Sharon lives a serene, yet busy life in a southern tourist region of Ontario, Canada, with her hubby, one spoiled yellow Labrador and a moody calico cat.

 I'm an animal lover.
 I volunteer at a dog shelter and love nothing more than watching neglected or abused animals get their second chance and find loving homes.
-I'm also an author of the books, Her Name, Loving Again, A Penny on the Tracks, and a short story called This Christmas.
+I'm also an author of the books, Her Name, Loving Again, A Penny on the Tracks, Annabel and the Boy in the Window, and a short story called This Christmas.
 When I'm not writing, I'm usually reading.
 I'll read anything as long as it is well-written and has a compelling and beautiful story.